atef1995/sayarat/.github/instructions/tsx instructions.instructions.md

 ### Planning and Structure

-- **Component Planning**: Before starting development, write a plan for the component.
+- **Component Planning**: Before starting development, think of and write a plan for the component.
 Outline its purpose, props, state management, and how it fits into the overall application architecture.

 - **Search for Existing Components**: Before creating a new component, search the codebase to see if a similar component already exists.
 Reuse components where possible to reduce duplication.

 - **Component Purpose**: Clearly define the purpose of each component.
 Each component should encapsulate a specific piece of functionality or UI.

 - **Component Naming**: Use descriptive names for components that reflect their purpose.
 Component names should be in PascalCase (e.g., `UserProfile`, `ProductCard`).

 - **Directory Structure**: Organize components in a logical directory structure.
 Group related components together, and consider using feature-based organization for larger applications.

 - **Component Hierarchy**: Plan the component hierarchy before implementation.
 Use a flat structure where possible to avoid deep nesting.

 - **Props and State Management**: Clearly define the props and state for each component.
 Use TypeScript interfaces or types to enforce prop types and ensure type safety.

 - **Component Reusability**: Design components to be reusable.
 Avoid hardcoding values; instead, use props to pass data and configuration.

 - **Hooks**: Use React hooks for managing state and side effects.
 Custom hooks can be created for shared logic across components.

 - **Context API**: Utilize the React Context API for global state management where necessary, especially for user authentication and settings.

 ### Component Design